Learning and Information in Stochastic Networks and Queues: Introduction

 \section{Introduction}

-In this tutorial, our aim is to summarize the implications of learning and information for queueing systems.
+This tutorial aims to summarize the role of learning and information in queueing systems.
 Over the past decade, the theory of machine learning and data science has grown rapidly.
-As a consequence, techniques from these areas have infused themselves within the various disciplines of operations research.
-The potential scope for applying techniques to queueing networks is vast and important given the role of queueing networks in areas such communications, manufacturing, healthcare, supply chain and transportation.
-However, it is reasonable to say that the combination of learning and queueing theory is still in its infancy, particularly when compared with other operations research disciplines, such as revenue management, where there are well-established connections between parameter estimation and decision making.
+As a consequence, techniques from these areas have infused themselves within a variety of operations research disciplines.
+The scope for applying these techniques to queueing networks is vast and important given the role of queueing networks in areas such communications, manufacturing, healthcare, supply chain and transportation.
+However, it is reasonable to say that the combination of learning and queueing theory is still in its infancy, particularly when compared with other areas of operations research, such as revenue management, where there are well-established connections between parameter estimation and decision making.

-From a practical perspective, it is often possible to apply existing learning techniques, such as reinforcement learning, to a queueing system.
-However from a theoretical perspective, the assumptions of these learning frameworks often do not naturally fit within the assumptions of a queueing theoretic model.
-Moreover, in instances where they do match, the two approaches can often be treated as independent tasks.
-For instance, statistical uncertainties in parameter estimates might simply be propagated through an appropriate queueing formula.